JustinTimperio/warp-cli/README.md

 ### Utilities
 Warp-CLI provides a number of utilities to streamline the daily use of WTD when sending files in high frequency.

-- '-d, --daemon': Start a permanent receiver daemon on a local directory and export a file containing the connection URL and meta-data.\
-    `warp --daemon /dir/to/recive`
-- '-m, --macro': Excute a custom macro from /var/app/warp-cli/config/ by name dir.\
+- '-m, --macro': Excute a custom macro from /var/app/warp-cli/config/ by name.\
     `warp -m macro_name`
 - '-gm, --gen_macro': Enter your transfer command as normal and include the gen_macro with a name for your new macro.\
     `warp -gm macro_name -f source_ssh /dir/to/fetch /dir/to/recive -tr 16 -ri 10000 -ow true`
 - '-cp, --custom_parms': Inject any additional parameters available from `wdt --help`.\
     `warp -f /dir/to/recive source_ssh /dir/to/send -c '-skip_writes=true -start_port=12345'`
+- '-d, --daemon': Start a permanent receiver daemon on a local directory and export a file containing the connection URL and meta-data.\
+    `warp --daemon /dir/to/recive`
 - '-ir, --install_remote': Attempt to install WDT on a remote machine through ssh.\
     `warp -ir ssh_alias`
 - '-rm, --uninstall': Uninstall Warp-CLI and config files.\
     `warp --uninstall`

-## Setup _STILL UNDER DEVELOPMENT_
+## Setup - _STILL UNDER DEVELOPMENT_
 Since Warp-CLI uses multiple dependencies and configuration files to transfer directories, the script attempts to provide a fully automated installation process for most linux flavors.
 If your flavor is not supported, please refer to the [manual install documentation,](https://github.com/facebook/wdt/blob/master/build/BUILD.md) Once you install WDT and its dependencies, Warp-CLI will function normally.

 ### Automatic Installation